 Click the «Yes» button under Media & attachment URLs.
 This will set media URLs to redirect to the file itself and not create a special page on your website.

-This will remove the SEO options in Yoast for file attachment pages.
+This will also remove the SEO options in Yoast for file attachment pages.
 Click the «Save changes» button.

 Yoast SEO will automatically redirect all attachment pages.
 If this is your first time installing Yoast, make sure to take advantage of its other SEO features.
 It really is the best plugin when it comes to search engine optimization and creating posts.

 And the best part is that you can see these tips while you are writing content!